Memorable Manitobans: William Bruce (1852-?)

 Born at Caithness-shire, Scotland in August 1852, son of John Bruce and Ann Christian, he attended Haldene Academy at Glasgow after which he apprenticed in architecture then practiced as an architect at Edinburgh, Glasgow, and London.
 He designed buildings in Leeds and Yorkshire, was a member of the Royal Scottish Society of Arts, and the Edinburgh Association of Science and Arts.

 He emigrated to Winnipeg in 1906 where he continued his architectural practice.
 Few records survive of the buildings that he designed.
-In 1912, he unveiled an ambitious plan for a large urban center, dubbed Roblin City, at the mouth of the Churchill River on Hudson Bay, site of the present Town of Churchill.
+In 1912, he unveiled an ambitious plan for a large urban center, dubbed Roblin City, at the mouth of the Churchill River on Hudson Bay, site of present-day Churchill.
 He also championed a native Manitoba stone for building purposes that he called Manitobite.
 He formed a company, Manitobite Stone Works Limited, to market the stone.

 He was married to Anne Edward (1852-1915).
 They had no children.
 In 1911, the couple lived at 302 Langside, Winnipeg.
 No records of his whereabouts after 1919 have yet been found.